Continuing Education Activity

 Pregnancy - A limited amount crosses the placental barrier during the first trimester but crossing increases in the second and third trimester.
 Administration of rituximab during the third trimester can lead to immunosuppression in the neonate.
 Levels of rituximab in fetal circulation are similar to maternal levels near term, and live vaccines are contraindicated in the neonate during the first six months of birth.

-Constitutional adverse effects - These include asthenia, fever, chills, myalgia, arthralgia, muscle spasms, back pain, night sweats, and fatigue.
+Constitutional adverse effects include asthenia, fever, chills, myalgia, arthralgia, muscle spasms, back pain, night sweats, and fatigue.

 Rituximab has an excellent safety profile, and overdosage has not been experienced in clinical trials.
 Patients should be regularly monitored for the development of adverse effects.